10 Tips to Increase Mental Toughness

 #8.
 Repeating Affirmations

-Mental affirmations are a great method.
-Repeating words in your mind to help you focus on a task is an excellent way to cast off the extra chaos.
+Take one minute and think of a short phrase that makes you smile.
+It could be something like “looking good, feeling good” or “one more step”.
+Repeating positive words in your mind to help you focus on a task is an excellent way to cast off the extra chaos.
 It is harder for negative thoughts to enter your mind while you are chanting “I am a winner”, “I’m an overcomer”.
 Come up with a few affirmations.
 Write them down and use them when your out on your next 5k run or weight workout.
 You will be surprised how well they keep you on track, focused and keeping negative thoughts in the far back of your mind.

 #9.
 Reading Good Books